Motyak/monlang-parser/monlang-LV2/README.txt

-334 Malformed WhileStatement, contains less than 3 words (no block) 335 Malformed WhileStatement, contains a non-Word as block 338 Malformed WhileStatement, contains a non-BlockExpression as block 339 Malformed WhileStatement, contains a oneline BlockExpression as block 336 Malformed WhileStatement, contains a Malformed BlockExpression as block
+334 Malformed WhileStatement, contains less than 3 words (no block) 335 Malformed WhileStatement, contains a non-Word as block 338 Malformed WhileStatement, contains a non-BlockExpression as block 337 Malformed WhileStatement, contains a dollars BlockExpression as block 339 Malformed WhileStatement, contains a oneline BlockExpression as block 336 Malformed WhileStatement, contains a Malformed BlockExpression as block